adl-lang/adl/docs/backend-typescript.md

           --merge-adlext=EXT                      Add the specifed adl file extension to merged on loading --verbose                               Print extra diagnostic information, especially about files being read/written
-          --no-overwrite                          Don't update files that haven't changed --generate-transitive                   Also generate code for the transitive dependencies of the specified adl files
+          --no-overwrite                          Don't update files that haven't changed --manifest=FILE                         Write a manifest file recording generated files --generate-transitive                   Also generate code for the transitive dependencies of the specified adl files
           --include-rt                            Generate the runtime code
-          --include-resolver                      Generate the resolver map for all generated adl files --exclude-ast                           Exclude the generated ASTs
+          --ts-style=tsc|deno                     Select the style of typescript to be generated --include-resolver                      Generate the resolver map for all generated adl files --exclude-ast                           Exclude the generated ASTs
           --excluded-ast-annotations=SCOPEDNAMES  Set the annotations to be excluded from the ast (comma separated, default=sys.annotations.Doc)